evan-buss/watch-together-old/readme.md

 The frontend is written in SvelteJS with Tailwind CSS.
 The UI is bundled inside the binary.
 The server host simply launches the binary, opens the port on their router, and sends other watchers their IP address.

-### Server
+### Server Package

 The server is responsible for serving HTTP request from all clients.
 It is run with the binary.
-It server the static assets as well as the HLS segments.
+It serves the static assets as well as the HLS segments.

-###  Video
+###  Video Video Packge

 Video is responsible for all video data transcoding and library processing.
 Most of its functions are called by the host via the website interface.

-### Metadata
+### Movies Package

 Metadata consists of an IMDB scraper and a simple REST microservice to serve query requests.
 When a user first launches Watch Together, their local harddisk will be scanned for video files.
 Watch Together will try to contact the metadata